vtbassmatt/django-expression-fields/README.md

 		cost = DecimalExpressionField(
 			max_digits=5, decimal_places=2, required=False)

-Now you user can simply type `7.99/12` in the field and Python will do the math for them!
+Now your user can simply type `7.99/12` in the field and Python will do the math for them!

 Requirements and Installation